leonlolleonlol/DiscordPrototype/README.md

 2. Navigate to the client directory in one terminal and the server directory in two other terminals.
 3. Run the terminal command "npm i" in the client directory and one of the server directories.
 4. Place the both .env files in the respeective file directory (client or server).
+5. Download "distilbert_final_model" from "Toxicity Classifier - v1.0" and place the "model.safetensors" file in the "toxicity_final_model" directory.
-5. Run the terminal commands "npm run dev" in the client directory and one of the server directories.
+6. Run the terminal commands "npm run dev" in the client directory and one of the server directories.
-6. Run the trerminal command "npm run py_setup" in one of the other server directory, then run "npm run py_run".
+7. Run the trerminal command "npm run py_setup" in one of the other server directory, then run "npm run py_run".
-7. Navigate to "http://localhost:5173/" in your browser to run the project locally.
+8. Navigate to "http://localhost:5173/" in your browser to run the project locally.

 ## Contribution Guidelines